THORsalo0/csad2425ki406-bokalopm2/README.md

 ### **Rock, Paper, Scissors Game Project**

 ### Project Overview
 This repository contains the implementation and documentation for a **Rock, Paper, Scissors** game.
-The goal of the project is to create a fully functional game that runs on an **Arduino Uno R3 CH340** microcontroller, enabling users to enjoy different gameplay modes on a hardware-based platform.
+The goal of the project is to create a fully functional game that runs on an **ESP-8266** microcontroller, enabling users to enjoy different gameplay modes on a hardware-based platform.

 ### Task Details
 The development of this project consists of several key steps:

 1. Designing and developing the game logic for **Rock, Paper, Scissors**.
-2. Utilizing the **Arduino Uno R3 CH340** as the hardware platform to run the game.
+2. Utilizing the **ESP-8266** as the hardware platform to run the game.
 3. Handling input/output interactions using available hardware components.
 4. Ensuring seamless gameplay across the following modes:
    - **Player vs AI**